 Although unable to perform a meta-analysis, there is evidence to suggest that therapy may be helpful in changing the subjective experience of seizures, such as making them less intense or severe, or reducing their impact on other areas of life.
 Given the wealth of evidence from qualitative accounts revealing how distressing, frightening, and alarming FDS can be [74], this may be an important goal in itself for many patients with FDS.
 An important first step is to examine how best to standardise the measurement of this construct.

-Compared to other neurological conditions, a relatively large amount of data has been collected documenting the use of psychological therapy in patients with FDS, however much of the data are not suitable for any form or synthesis.
+Compared to other neurological conditions, a relatively large amount of data has been collected documenting the use of psychological therapy in patients with FDS, however much of the data cannot be uniformly synthesised due to variation in how summary statistics are reported.
 The scope of meaningful synthesis is further impacted by the limited methodological quality of many studies conducted to date, with only a minority of samples investigated via an RCT design.
 While randomisation did not seem to emerge as a moderator of outcome in our analysis, the variability of research designs and treatments delivered reduced our ability to group data.
 Use of the GRADE highlighted issues with inconsistency across results, treatment comparisons and some imprecision resulting in low quality meta-analytic comparisons.

 It is a limitation that we did not systematically contact authors and request additional data.
 This could have helped to reduce bias associated with selective reporting and incomplete datasets.
 Although inclusion of observational evidence is likely to provide strong representation of clinical practice, it also precludes inferences about experimental effects due to the inability to exclude other potential explanations for improvement.